Facts of the Trip

 Autumn (September to November) brings stable weather conditions, clear skies, and excellent visibility, offering stunning views of the surrounding peaks.
 The temperatures are mild, and the trails are relatively dry, making it a popular time for trekking.

 Both seasons have their charm, and the choice depends on personal preferences.
-It’s important to note that the weather in the mountains can be unpredictable.
-Always check weather forecasts and consult with local guides before embarking on the trek.
+It's important to note that the weather in the mountains can be unpredictable.
+Please always check weather forecasts and consult with local guides before trekking.

 The 12-day EBC trekking Itinerary is as follows.
-Details of the day-to-day itinerary are described in the itinerary section.
+The itinerary section describes the day-to-day itinerary.

 Day | Activities | Elevation (meters) |